MatheuZSecurity/D3m0n1z3dShell/README.md

 ## Note

-> We are not responsible for any damage caused by this tool, use the tool intelligently and for study purposes only.
+> We are not responsible for any damage caused by this tool, use the tool intelligently and for educational purposes only.